plaxer007/PingPongApp/README.md

 # PingPongApp
-For JS learning purposes. project#1
+For JS learning purposes.
+Created on course